stewartrule/Backbone-Inquiry/README.md

 # Backbone-Inquiry

 A very lightweight (1.8 Kb minified, 769 bytes gzipped) utility to query your Backbone Collections.

-Also available as lodash/underscore.js mixins.
+All new methods are also available as mixins to Lo-Dash or underscore.js.

 All query methods accept 2 parameters.
 The first parameter contains a hash for comparison.
 The second (optional) parameter contains options for sorting.